informatics-isi-edu/fishspy/README.md

   which includes more detailed positional information for each frame as a vector of mid-line positions for every vertical column of the movie.
+- `FISHSPY_US_CS_RATIO=0.2`: For plotting, set ratio between unconditioned and conditioned stimulus periods, e.g. default `0.2` means 20 percent.
+- `FISHSPY_TRIAL_COUNTS=H,L,T,R`: For plotting, set number of trials for each phase of experiment.
+Count _H_ is number of habituation rounds, _L_ is number of learning rounds, _T_ is number of testing rounds, and _R_ is number of retraining rounds.
+Specify `0` for any phase that is skipped.

 ## Help and Contact